Alfonso Giacomo Gaspare Corti: Career

 appeared in 1851 in Kölliker's journal "Zeitschrift für wissenschaftliche Zoologie".

 Marriage, children, illness and death

 In the same year, after the death of his father, he inherited his father's estate and the title "Marchese de San Stefano Belbo" and moved back to Italy.
-In 1855 Corti married the daughter from a neighboring estate, Maria Bettinzoli.
-His young wife presented him with a daughter Bianca, and a son Gaspare, but in 1861 she died, leaving him with the responsibility of rearing the children.
-Unfortunately he was gradually developing arthritis deformans.
+In 1855, Corti married the daughter from a neighbouring estate, Maria Bettinzoli.
+His young wife presented him with a daughter, Bianca, and a son, Gaspare, but in 1861 she died, leaving him with the responsibility of rearing the children.
+Unfortunately, he was gradually developing arthritis deformans.
 Corti's last 15 years were further darkened by the inexorable progress of his crippling illness.
 In 1876, on the second of October, he died at Corvino San Quirico.